Enterprize (1803 ship)

-Enterprize was launched in France in 1797.
+Enterprize was launched in France in 1797, probably under another name.
 The British captured her in 1803 and new owners sailed on four voyages as a slave ship.
 She twice recaptured British vessels, one a slave ship and one a merchant vessel, and once repelled an attack by a French privateer.
 Circa 1808 she left the slave trade and new owners sailed her to South America, where she was wrecked in 1810.

 Career

 Messrs.
 Thomas Leyland, Thomas Molyneux, and Robert Bullin acquired Enterprize and outfitted her as a slave ship.
 They also engaged Caesar Lawson to be her master.
 Captain Caesar Lawson acquired a letter of marque on 16 July 1803.

 Enterprize first appeared in Lloyd's Register (LR) in 1803.

-1st slave voyage (1803–1804)
+1st voyage transporting enslaved people (1803–1804)

-Enterprize sailed from Liverpool on 20 July.
+Enterprize sailed from Liverpool on 20 July 1803.
+In 1803, 99 vessels sailed from London ports, bound for the trade in enslaved people; 83 of these vessels sailed from Liverpool.

 On 26 August, at 22°47′N 26°14′W, Enterprize detained the Spanish brig St Augustin, Captain Josef Antonio de Ytuno, master.
 St Augustin had been sailing from Malaga to Vera Cruz.
 Enterprize sent her into Holylake, where she arrived on 25 October.
 The authorities released St Augustin on 6 December.